deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "With the colony having gone public and opened its doors to potential settlers, we're beginning to establish our civilian law enforcement.
 You came highly recommended."

 "Me?"
 Gabriel shifted uncomfortably as his abused spine twinged at him.
 "Why?
-I'm not exactly fighting fit any more.”
+I'm not exactly fighting fit any more."

 "We still need a chief of police.
 Somebody to handle policy, set up our police service, and to take an investigative role if---God forbid---we need it.
 You won't be expected to go chasing anywhere."